MadeInAmbrosia/ArtixTUI/DOCUMENTS/GUIDE.md

 **Does the GUI work in a virtual machine?**
 Yes, if the VM has graphics acceleration and a desktop environment.
 For headless VMs, use the TUI.

+**Can I create multiple user accounts?**
+Yes.
+The installer lets you add, edit, and remove users with custom groups, shells, and sudo access.
+At least one user is required.

 **Where can I get help?**
 Open an issue on [GitHub](https://github.com/realvolk/ArtixForge/issues) or visit the Artix community forums.